gleber/ledger-parsita/memory-bank/techContext.md

 - Dependencies are managed via `devenv.nix`.
 - `parsita` is used for parsing.
+- `returns` is used for error handling.
+- `pytest` is used for testing.
 - **No new major dependencies are anticipated for the initial capital gains tracking implementation, building on existing libraries.**

 ## Tool Usage Patterns